NASCAR engines: Overview

 It became apparent that manufacturers were willing to produce increasingly larger engines to remain competitive (Ford had developed a 483 they hoped to race).
 For the 1963 season NASCAR engines were restricted to using a maximum displacement of 427 cuin, and using only two valves per cylinder.

 Then, in 1964 the new Chrysler 426 Hemi engine so dominated the series in a Plymouth Belvedere "Sport Fury", the homologation rules were changed so that 1,000 of any engine and car had to be sold to the public to qualify as a stock part, instead of just 500.
 This made the 426 Hemi unavailable for the 1965 season.

 In 1965 Ford adapted two single-overhead-cams to their FE 427 V8 to allow it to run at a higher RPM (called the Ford 427 Cammer).
 Ford started to sell "cammers" to the public to homologate it (mostly to dealer-sponsored privateer drag racers), but NASCAR changed the rules to specify that all NASCAR engines must use a single cam-in-block.
 But even without the cammer, the Ford FE 427 won in 1965.
 This engine powered the early-to-mid-1960s Ford Galaxie, and produced 616 hp @ 7000 rpm, and 515 lbft at 3800 rpm, using a standard single four-barrel carburetor, and over 657 hp using a double four-barrel carburetor.

-In the 1980's, NASCAR Xfinity Series competitors began looking at alternatives from the 5-litre based (311 cuin engines, as in short track racing there was a push for six-cylinder engines in short track racing to save on costs, with some series allowing weight breaks.
+In the 1980's, NASCAR Xfinity Series competitors began looking at alternatives from the 5-litre based (311 cuin engines, as in short track racing there was a push for six-cylinder engines to save on costs, with some series allowing weight breaks.
 One popular idea was to use 231-275 cuin six-cylinder engines; instead of Cup Series' 358 cuin V-8s.

 In 1989, NASCAR changed rules requiring cars to use current body styles, similar to the Cup cars.
 However, the cars still used V6 engines.
 The cars gradually became similar to Cup cars.

 1994 was the final year that V6 engines were used in the Busch Series, as many short track series had abandoned six-cylinder engines.